pcolmant/repanier/README.md

     apt-get upgrade -y
     apt-get install -y sudo
     ```
 3. Be sure to have the right locales set.
-This will be used to create the PostgreSQL data base
+This will be used to create the PostgreSQL data base.
     ```commandline
     dpkg-reconfigure locales    <<--- select>>>> fr_BE.UTF-8  and/or other following your need
     ```